ng-turkey/ngx-context/README.md

 # ngx-context (a.k.a.
 Angular Context)

-Angular Context is a library to transfer control of a child component to a parent component high above in a nested component tree **without passing properties through other components or getting blocked by a router outlet**.
+Angular Context is a library to bind data to deeply nested child components **without passing properties through other components or getting blocked by a router outlet**.

 If you would like to have further information on why you need a library like this, you may find the [reasons](#reasons-to-use-this-library) below.
 Otherwise, skip to the [quickstart](#quickstart) or [usage](#usage) section.